nPoway/TestTask/README.md

 Open the TestTask.xcodeproj file in Xcode.
 Build the project using Cmd + B or click on the Build button in Xcode.

+## Installation
+If the project has dependencies managed via CocoaPods, install them using:

+pod install

+After that, open the .xcworkspace file, not the .xcodeproj.

+**If no third-party libraries are used**, simply mention that the project uses only native iOS libraries.

+### 2. **Improve Explanation on Code Structure**
+Since you have a clean MVVM structure with network services and extensions, it would be helpful to give an overview of the structure in the README.
+This could make it easier for others to navigate and understand how to make changes.

+markdown

+## Project Structure
+The project follows the **MVVM (Model-View-ViewModel)** architecture pattern for better separation of concerns and testability.
+The main folders are:

+- **Model**: Contains the data structures like `User`, `Position`, etc.
+- **ViewModel**: Handles the business logic and networking for the `View`.
+- **View**: Includes `ViewControllers` for different screens such as `SignUpViewController`, `UsersViewController`, and custom `UITableViewCell` subclasses.
+- **Network**: Contains services for handling networking (`RegistrationService`, `UserService`, etc.) and the `TokenManager` for handling token refresh logic.
+- **Extensions**: Helpful extensions to enhance `UIKit` components such as `UIFont`, `UIImage`, and `UITextField`.

+The network layer is abstracted for reuse and maintains separation from the UI.

 ## Running the Project

 Ensure you have a stable internet connection, as the app requires internet to make API requests.